How does hemodialysis in a center work?

 - Getting comfortable: You’ll sit in a chair (where you’ll stay for the duration of your treatment) and connect to the dialysis machine.

 - Starting treatment: A technician will clean the area where your vascular access is placed and insert the needles to begin treatment.

 - During treatment: The dialysis nurse will check your blood pressure to make sure it doesn’t get too low, which could cause muscle cramping and nausea.
 During this time, you can read, watch TV, use your tablet or laptop, talk to others receiving treatment, or sleep.
-It’s important to stay on dialysis for the entire amount of time your doctor prescribed.
+It’s important to stay on dialysis for the entire amount of time your doctor prescribes.